solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 ### Logging

-If Gloo Edge is running on kubernetes, the extauth server logs can be viewed with:
+If Gloo Gateway is running on kubernetes, the extauth server logs can be viewed with:
 ```
 kubectl logs -n gloo-system deploy/extauth -f
 ```